-3 Signs You're Still In Love With Your Ex And It's Stopping You From Finding Love
+3 Signs You Still Love Your Ex And It’s Stopping You From Finding Love

 It's 3 a.m. on a Tuesday.
 I wake up sweating because in my dream (nightmare), a demonic bird was chasing me around.
 I breathe a sigh of relief — it wasn't real.
 Then, I slam myself with a super healthy, self-loathing anxiety spiral: "I'm too old to be single and everyone is married and my ex just moved in with his girlfriend and can I have the Satanic pigeon back please because reality sucks?"
 (I have no chill.)
 The signs you still love your ex are like nightmare-bird sh*ts in that they will hit you out of nowhere.